signatureai/signature-core-nodes/docs/nodes/platform_io.md

             if value == "":
                 value = fallback or ""
             return (value,)

     ```

 ## PlatformInputNumber

+Processes numeric inputs with type conversion.

-Handles numeric input for the platform
+Handles numeric input processing with support for both integer and float values,
+including automatic type conversion based on the specified subtype.

 ### Inputs